fcoury/reverse-proxy/README.md

    - Adds/Modifies headers for requests sent to upstreams.
    - Validates incoming requests using custom logic.

+4. **Logging-Only Servers**
+   - Designate one server as the active server and others as logging-only servers.
+   - Logging-only servers receive all requests but only log the responses without sending them back to the client.

 ### Key Components

 - **`main.rs`**: Entry point of the application.